 Xeljanz can cause pulmonary embolisms, according to one post-market study conducted by the manufacturer of Xeljanz, Pfizer.
-In spite of the strong evidence that Xeljanz poses such a risk, Pfizer has not updated Xeljanz's warning label.
+It was only in July of 2019 that the FDA required the drug's warning label to be updated to disclose this risk.
 As a result, numerous Xeljanz lawsuits have been filed against Pfizer for this particular side effect of the drug, claiming that Pfizer did not uphold its legal obligation to warn doctors and patients of the risks associated with taking Xeljanz.

 The defective drug lawyers at the Shouse Law Office are representing victims who have taken Xeljanz and suffered a pulmonary embolism.
 In this article, they discuss:

 - 1. What is Xeljanz?

 - 2. Side effects of Xeljanz

 - 3. What is a pulmonary embolism?

 - 4. Post-marketing study finds Xeljanz increases the risk of a pulmonary embolism